-He additionally contributed in the field of economy.
+He additionally contributed to the field of economy.

 Dr. Bhimrao was keen to look after the governance and He believed that administration must reflect sociological reality as nearly as conceivable in the event that those employing energy further bolstering their good fortune stifle the outcaste gatherings.

-Ambedkar invested a lot of time and vitality in propelling proposition for the reason focusing on the significance to regard equity and value.
+Ambedkar invested a lot of time and vitality in propelling the proposition for the reason of focusing on the significance to regard equity and value.

 Concept of Exploitation

 For Ambedkar, monetary misuse was a noteworthy issue to conflict with.
-It clarifies his long-lasting basic contribution with Marxism.
-In any case, he accepted there are different wellsprings of exploitation and underestimation, which burdened individuals of those essential products significant for the constitution of a pure self, an existence of a common acknowledgment and support in aggregate issues.
+It clarifies his long-lasting basic contribution to Marxism.
+In any case, he accepted there are different wellsprings of exploitation and underestimation, which burdened individuals with those essential products significant for the constitution of a pure self, an existence of a common acknowledgement and support in aggregate issues.

 Reasons, rights, and Identity

-Dr. Bhimrao said the human has made its check and got rid of itself from myths, customs, and religious frameworks.
-He saw adaptability, adjust and association as fundamental conditions for a better than average life and fought that they should be understood and looked for after as one component.
+Dr Bhimrao said human has made their check and got rid of their myths, customs, and religious frameworks.
+He saw adaptability, adjustment and association as fundamental conditions for a better than average life and fought that they should be understood and looked for after as one component.
 It was simply on their foundation that a total organization of rights could be developed.